All Episodes

 I'm running as a proud Democrat for the Senate.

-And he's lying when he says it's the first time in history that that a president in an election year, a presidential election year, has made an appointment to the Supreme Court.
+And he's lying when he says it's the first time in history that a president in an election year, a presidential election year, has made an appointment to the Supreme Court.

-Because it's happened 29 times before, where presidents have had Supreme Court openings during election years, all 29 times.
+It's an outright lie because it's happened 29 times before where presidents have had Supreme Court openings during election years, all 29 times presidents have made appointments to the Supreme Court.

 19 of those times, the party that controlled the White House also had the majority in the U.S. Senate.